eyalzk/telegrad/README.md

 __An example usage is included in `keras_mnist_example.py`__
 #### Custom messages
-If you are using TensorFlow (or using Keras and you want to customize the interactions with the bot).
+If you are using TensorFlow (or using Keras and want to customize interactions with the bot).
 Start by including the following code in your script:
 ```python
 # Telegram Bot imports
 from dl_bot import DLBot